danjames68/greenspeed/user/pages/01.home/01._home/home.en.md

 button3Text: 'Scroll Down'
 button3Link: '#services'
 question: Did you know?
-statement: Global internet energy usage is second only to air-flight.
+statement: Global internet energy usage is now second only to air-flight.

 ---

-# At D4S we design lightweight, fast websites - and host them on servers powered only via wind-power.
+# At GreenSpeed Studio we design lightweight, fast websites - and host them on servers powered only via wind-power.